Skip to main content

 Add Label

 Add a Label to easily identify this instance of Managed OS for macOS in your Library.
-While these labels won’t be visible to end users, they will appear throughout the Iru admin interface.
+While these labels won’t be visible to end users, they will appear throughout the Iru Endpoint Web App.
+See Library Item Labels in Library Overview for steps.

 2